jonasoesch/mortality/README.md

 ## Documentation

-The complete documentation can be generated with
+The documentation generated from the source can be accessed in the `docs`-folder.